Campus Improvement Plan

 Strategy 1: Ensure all SBAI secondary students are selecting appropriately challenging courses.

-Strategy's Expected Result/Impact: SBAI students will be challenged appropriately.
+Strategy's Expected Result/Impact: Students will be appropriately challenged

 Staff Responsible for Monitoring: Counselor

-Performance Objective 7 - COLLEGE, CAREER, MILITARY READINESS (CCMR)
+Performance Objective 8 - COLLEGE, CAREER, AND MILITARY READINESS (CCMR)

 Goals